patrickreynolds/socket-boilerplate/README.md

 socket-boilerplate
 ==================

-Socket boilerplate, as the name implies, is a boilerplate setup of a full stack web and iOS application with bi-communication set up via WebSockets using Socket.io
+Socket boilerplate, as the name implies, is a boilerplate setup of a full stack web and iOS application with bi-directional event set up via WebSockets using Socket.io

 ![Gif Demo](https://github.com/patrickreynolds/socket-boilerplate/raw/master/screenshots/socket-boilerplate-gif.gif)

-===

 ## To Run
 1. Download the whole repo (web and iOS app)